zpalmtree/violetminer/README.md

 ### Linux

-It's highly recommended to use Clang to compile.
-It gets better hashrate.
+**It's highly recommended to use Clang to compile.
+It gets better hashrate for many people.**

+For example, I get 7300h/s with GCC, and 10200h/s with Clang on a Ryzen 1600.

 #### Ubuntu, using Clang